terrafloww/rasteret/README.md

 - ML pipelines with multiple training runs
 - Production systems using serverless/container deployments
 - Multi-tenant applications accessing same data
-- Not needing convert COG to Zarr for most usecases
+- Not needing to convert COG to Zarr for timeseries analysis

 ---